Artist Statement, Biography, Resume, Interviews and Favorite Quotes

 There she worked full-time as an artist, became part of a group of international artists, and explored China's culture.
 During these five years, she also traveled to countries like Mongolia, Japan and New Zealand, to name a few.
 These experiences gave Zimmerman a broad perspective on life and helped her develop her collector worthy body of artwork.
 The drawings from this period were exhibited in China, as well as in the States, in both group and solo exhibitions, where she won numerous awards and honorary memberships.

 When the Zimmermans moved back to the States, Kathleen Zimmerman exhibited widely, was awarded a Regional Arts Grant, and founded Zimmerman Fine Art Studio.
 It was at this time that Zimmerman began creating hand-made prints.
 She had made lithographs, while she was in art school, but she was now looking for a printmaking method that fit with her current work.
-First, she created a number of intaglio prints but then found that serigraphic prints were also a great match for her artwork.
+First, she created a number of intaglio prints and then found that serigraphs were also a great match for her artwork.

 Now that Kathleen Zimmerman has created a strong body of mature artwork, she has acquired gallery representation, is collected by private collectors, is included in international group, national group and solo exhibitions.
 All these factors, along with her continued need to create keeps her busy in the studio and looking to nature for inspiration.